Smokrow/Microtraining/README.md

 * run ***install.bat*** from the downloaded folder.This will create a new python environment ***jupyter*** and download all requiered packages.
 * run ***start_notebook.bat*** from the downloaded folder.
 A jupyter notebook instance will start up and you will see the downloaded folder in your webbrowser
 * Select the ***Microtraining.ipynb*** file in your webbrowser
+* You are ready to go

 ## Manual Startup
+Use this method in case Easy Startup is not working

 * Start the Anaconda Navigator